Supporting children and young people with autism spectrum disorder (ASD)

 Courses by Autism New Zealand

 Tilting the Seesaw for Teams is the name of the Autism New Zealand professional learning course.
 The course will educate teams of teachers, parents, whānau and other key support people in their understanding of autism.
-It also educates teams of people to work in partnership to develop skills and strategies to support tamariki with autism.
+It also educates teams of people to work in partnership to develop skills and strategies to support learners with autism.

 Tilting the Seesaw for Teams is a free two-day course.
 Contact Autism New Zealand for information about the course, and the course schedule.